BMC School Climbing Activity Packs

 • compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-WATCH: The Benefits of climbing walls at schools on BMC TV
+The benefits of climbing walls at schools

 Key Stage 3: